Karim-53/Compare-xAI/README.md

 *tree_shap* : portability=11 (low, i.e. can explain only a few models), comprehensibility=74.15% (good)

-It is the choice of the data scientist to use a general xAI with medium performance (like maple) or a specialized xAI algorithm with an explanation respecting a most of the known end-user requirements.
+It is the choice of the data scientist to use a general xAI with medium performance (like maple) or a specialized xAI algorithm with an explanation respecting most of the known end-user requirements.

 ### How to reproduce experiment ?